eddiejibson/sido/README.md

     "report" => "report.xml" //Report file name.
 Set to false to disable generation fully.
     //On test completion, webhooks can be run.
 You can set some here.
     "discord" => [ //Discord webhook settings.
 If not set, will default to false (not used) "webhook" => "https://discordapp.com/api/webhooks/id/token" //Your Discord webhook URL.
-This can be created
-        //by editing the Discord channel and navigating to the 'webhooks' section ]
+        //This can be created by editing the Discord channel and navigating to the 'webhooks' section "name" => "Eddie's test runner" //The name of the bot.
+This is optional.
+    ]
 ];